corndog-overflow/corndog-overflow/README.md

 ## Greetings, traveler.

 My name is Sadman Kabir.
-I'm currently finishing up a Bachelors in Computer Engineering with a concentration in Machine Learning at Boston University.
+I graduated with a Bachelors in Computer Engineering with a concentration in Machine Learning from Boston University.

-Currently interested in integrated circuit design and fabrication, optimization for machine learning and embedded systems.
+Currently interested in integrated circuit&PCB design, optimization for machine learning and embedded systems.

 Check out my website: [corndog-overflow.github.io](https://corndog-overflow.github.io/) for more information and how to reach me.